-- CENSOR has no code to handle the Super Sonic transformation or ring drain, though the actual Super Sonic code is partially implemented.
-Use Pro Action Replay code FFF65F:0001 to enable the Super Sonic palette, FFFE19:0001 to enable the Super Sonic sprites and increased jump height, and FFB02B:0006 to enable invincibility and speed shoes.
+- At this point, no code is present to handle the Super Sonic transformation or ring drain, though the actual Super Sonic code is partially implemented.
+Use Pro Action Replay code FFF65F:0001 to enable the Super Sonic palette, FFFE19:0001 to enable the Super Sonic sprites and increased jump height, and FFB02B:0006 to enable invincibility and Speed Shoes.

 - Super Sonic doesn't produce any sparkles while going fast.

-- The increased speed and acceleration are not enabled -- this is set by the transformation sequence in later versions -- but the player can get the increased speed / acceleration if they either get a speed shoes monitor and let it expire, or go into the water and then jump back out.
+- The increased speed and acceleration are not enabled (this is set by the transformation sequence in later build), but the player can get the increased speed/acceleration if they either get a Speed Shoes monitor and let it expire, or go into the water and then jump back out.

 - If Super Sonic is about to drown and then gets out of the water, the invincibility music will play.